The first time I started tracking meals, it took me two hours to plan the next day. I was stressed.

 Want a blizzard?
 Okay.
 Track it.
 Tracking it also makes you recognize things like: ‘hey wow, that SMALL peanut butter cups blizzard has 79g of carbs, 23g of fat, and 15g of protein… and I’m not that full after I eat it.’

 Personally, when I start thinking like that, I’d rather had a plate of veggies and a small treat (a piece of dark chocolate, 20g of chocolate chips) because I know I won’t be hungry for awhile.

 Also… macros makes me think about the kinds of food I’m eating.
 When I started tracking, I realized I really wasn’t eating enough protein in a day for the things I’m asking my body to do.
 And of course, way to much fat.

-I actually plan the day ahead so I 97% of the time hit my macros.
+I actually plan the day ahead so 97% of the time hit my macros.
 Planning ahead is key.
 Trying to enter your macros at the end of the day rarely means you will hit your target.